 Today there is growing interest in kaitiakitanga.
-Tribes are restoring their environment and culture, and using traditional ideas in the modern world.
+Iwi are restoring their environment and culture, and using traditional ideas in the modern world.

-- The Ngāi Tahu tribe are guardians of pounamu (greenstone) in the South Island.
+- Ngāi Tahu are guardians of pounamu (greenstone) in the South Island.

-- The Te Āti Awa ki Taranaki tribe made a claim to the government to stop pollution in their fishing areas.
+- Te Āti Awa ki Taranaki made a claim to the government to stop pollution in their fishing areas.

-- Four tribes (Ngāti Kahungunu, Rangitāne, Muaūpoko and Ngāti Raukawa) have come together to stop the Manawatū River being polluted.
+- Four iwi (Ngāti Kahungunu, Rangitāne, Muaūpoko and Ngāti Raukawa) have come together to stop the Manawatū River being polluted.

-- The Te Rarawa people are working to save the kūkupa (wood pigeon).
+- The Te Rarawa people are working to save the kūkupa (New Zealand pigeon).

 Kaitiakitanga has also been included in some laws, such as the Resource Management Act 1991.